 - 1/4 cup lightly packed cilantro chopped (divided)

 - In a shallow bowl whisk together the hoisin sauce, diced garlic, sesame oil and red and black peppers.
 Add lamb loin chops and half of chopped cilantro.
 Turn to coat or place all in a plastic bag and turn to coat.
+Allow to marinate at least 30 minutes or longer.

 - Preheat grill to 350°F (medium heat).
 Clean and oil your grill.